ragnarekker/varsomdata/README.md

 `makelogs.py`: Throughout the repository this module is used for creating log files.<br>
 `makepickle.py`: Handles pickling and unpickling for storing data.<br>
 `postobservations.py`: Code testing data posting to the regObs api.<br>
-`readfile.py`: Where a read method is generic and can be utilized across modules, the method is placed here.<br>
+`readfile.py`: When a read method is generic and can be utilized across modules, the method is placed here.<br>
 `setcoreenvironment.py`: Contains core environment variables such as api versions and folder-paths.<br>